polterguy/polterguy.github.io/tutorials/sql-server/index.md

 The default _"docker-compose.yml"_ file for Magic will create a MySQL Docker container.
 If you instead want to use SQL Server, you'll need a slightly modified _"docker-compose.yml"_ file.
-Below is a complete docker-compose file, except it spawns up a SQL Server database instance image, and not a MySQL image.
+Below is a complete docker-compose file, except it creates a Microsoft SQL Server database image, and not a MySQL image.

 ```yaml
 version: "3.3"